Skip to Main Content

 The Technique Behind the Fire

 Santa Maria barbecue has no smoke ring to chase, no bark-development window, no overnight cook.
 The discipline is in the heat management and the timing: red oak produces a clean, high-temperature burn that sears the exterior of the beef quickly while the adjustable grate allows the cook to modulate distance from the coals.
 Tri-tip, the cut most associated with the tradition, was initially considered a secondary cut before Santa Maria ranches popularized it in the mid-twentieth century.
 It rewards the hot-and-direct method because its fat content is sufficient to survive high heat without drying, provided the cook pulls it at the right internal temperature and rests it long enough for the juices to redistribute.
-Getting that window right, service after service across a full dinner run, is the daily technical challenge the pit team at Jocko manages from open to close.
+Getting that window right, service after service across a full dinner run, is the daily technical challenge the pit team at Jocko manages.

-The kitchen runs from 4 pm through 9 pm Monday to Friday, with the floor opening at 1 pm on Saturdays and Sundays.
+The kitchen runs from 4 pm through 9 pm Monday to Friday, with service starting at 1 pm on Saturdays and Sundays.
 That Saturday-Sunday extended window reflects the regional dining pattern: Central Coast weekends bring visitors driving the 101 who want a mid-afternoon meat-and-fire meal before continuing north or south.
 It is worth arriving during the earlier part of any service window if you want the full cut selection; like any restaurant working with a finite quantity of correctly cooked beef, the leading cuts move first.

 Planning a Visit to Nipoma